Wednesday, November 20, 2024

 If you need to replace (or add a second) your battery charger, here’s what to do:

-1. Look for your batteries volts and amps on the back of your charger, in your e-bike’s user manual, or on their website
+1. Look for your battery volts and amps on the back of your charger, in your e-bike’s user manual, or on their website

 2. Review the manufacturer’s instructions about what is compatible